PicoCreator/Not-DnD-5thSRD/docs/gamemaster_rules/magic_items/amulet_of_proof_against_detection_and_location.md

-Name: Amulet of Concealment and Protection
+Name: Amulet of Protection from Detection and Location
 Type: Item

-# Amulet of Concealment and Protection
+# Amulet of Protection from Detection and Location
 _Wondrous item, uncommon (requires attunement)_

-Whilst wearing this amulet, you are hidden from the sight of divination magicks.
-You cannot be targeted by such magicks, nor perceived through magical scrying.
-Your presence is concealed from all who would seek to discover you.
+Whilst wearing this amulet, you are concealed from divination magic.
+You cannot be targeted by such magic or perceived through magical scrying sensors.